 With a distinctive tri-colored coat, the Bernese Mountain Dog is one of the more popular giant breeds.
-They thrive in cold weather and were developed as hard-working, versatile dogs for farms in their native Switzerland and excel at drafting/carting.
+They thrive in cold weather and were developed as hard-working, versatile dogs for farms in their native Switzerland and excel at drafting or carting.
 Known for their good-natured temperament, Bernese Mountain Dogs are popular giant companions and family dogs.

 Black Russian Terrier

-The ultimate guard dog, the Bullmastiff is known as “the Gamekeeper’s Night Dog.”
-The breed was developed in the 19th century to guard private English game preserves and country estates.
+The ultimate guardian dog, the Bullmastiff is known as “the gamekeeper’s night dog.”
+The breed was developed in the 19th century to protect private English game preserves and country estates.
 Highly biddable, the Bullmastiff responds well to training but early socialization and puppy training are extremely important.